ARM-software/acle/main/acle.md

     two.
 * If a name is not recognized the compiler should ignore it[^fmv-note-ignore].

-[^fmv-note-ignore]: The intention is to support the usecase of newer code is compiled with an older compiler.
+[^fmv-note-ignore]: The intention is to support the usecase of newer code if compiled with an older compiler.
 The compiler may provide diagnostic message and could block the compilation for example in case of `-fpendantic`.